top of page

 According to Eddy Moon, head of programming at WEG Films, the prestige of names is almost secondary to the spirit speakers bring.
 The Forum spends months searching for industry leaders who work on content local audiences love — but who also believe that a rising tide lifts all ships.
 "Gatekeeping is a prevalent part of the world of Film & TV," Moon explained.
 "We work hard to find speakers who love to be honest, and love to help the next generation of storytellers on their way up."

-Of the 40+ speakers, over half are South Florida-based filmmakers and actors working at the highest levels of the industry — proof that the Forum isn't just importing voices, but putting local talent exactly where they belong: on the main stage.
+Of the 40+ speakers, over half are South Florida-based filmmakers and actors working at the highest levels — proof that the Forum isn't just importing voices, but putting local talent exactly where they belong: on the main stage.

 Photo Courtesy: WEG Films